 Melt the coconut oil over low heat.

-Pour into muffin tins and let cool.
+Scoop the mixture into your muffin tins.
 If you’re lucky and have an old deodorant container, you can use this instead.
-However, you may want to add some beeswax if you do so.

 Note: This is not an antiperspirant, which stops you from sweating.
 This is a recipe for deodorant, which absorbs moisture and prevents unwanted odours.